 Master Data becomes obsolete quickly and must be renewed again and again.
 Set up a workgroup that works on maintenance every week led by a Logistics Manager or Financial Manager.
-The Data Manager receives or issues commands via this group.
+The Data Manager receives, or issues commands via this group.

 Conclusions And Recommendations

 We have discussed the four principles that should be kept in mind when trying to structure Master Data.
-Make sure that the file is clear.
+Make sure that the file is straightforward.
 The second principle focuses more on the content of a field.
 Make sure that the encoding or text is unambiguous.
 It should be a logical layout that is consistently followed.
 After all, you have to be able to search for it.
 The third principle focuses on keeping the data fields as complete as possible.
 Do not wait too long to complete the data.
 A lot goes wrong there.
 The fourth principle discusses how you can best arrange maintenance.
 Make frequent use of Excel and functional specialists.